 The shampoo you use can make a huge difference.
 First of all, you should never use human shampoo to wash your dog – it contains ingredients that are much too harsh for his skin and coat.
 Dog skin and human skin have different pH levels, so something that is healthy for us could be quite irritating to our canine friends.
 The right dog shampoo is not only better for your dog’s skin and coat, it can make bath time a lot easier for both of you.

 I love Vetericyn’s FoamCare shampoo for so many reasons.
 It’s pH balanced, plant-based, and non-toxic.
-It’s easy to use since it lathers up quick, and it’s formulated to rinse fast and clean.
+It’s easy to use since it lathers up quickly, and it’s formulated to rinse fast and clean.
 Plus it has a pump sprayer, so you don’t have to fumble around trying to unscrew the cap to a wet, slippery bottle.

 FoamCare shampoo also comes in formulas for different coat lengths.
 And if you have a dog with skin allergies or other dog skin conditions, the medicated formula is made to clean, soothe, and heal your dog’s irritated skin.
 Chilly has sensitive skin, so this is what we use for him, and he looks and feels great every time.